Senior Leadership Team

 After working as a publicist in Sydney for six years, Nicola relocated to live in Alice Springs for five years in order to promote the efforts of CAAMA Music, Australia’s oldest Aboriginal record label.
 After returning to city life for a while, she is now enjoying the wide desert horizons again, and appreciates the opportunity to be living on Arrernte country.
 Nicola enjoys promoting the accomplishments of her fellow outback Australians, while bringing enthusiasm and passion to all tasks.

 Outback Stores’ Board is comprised of non-executive directors that control and monitor the framework of the business and acts to ensure it is run in line with corporate governance requirements of a Commonwealth company and Outback Stores’ goals.

 The Board members bring strong experience and expertise in retail, logistics, supply chain, finance, health and understanding of Indigenous culture.
 They meet on a quarterly basis to discuss progress and strategy.
-Each director is appointed by the Minister for Indigenous Affairs.
+Each director is appointed by the Minister for Indigenous Australians.

 Sophie is the partner in charge of the commercial disputes resolution team in the Darwin office of a national law firm, she is an experienced and pragmatic litigator specialising in the areas of construction, employment, and aboriginal land disputes.

 Amongst many of Sophie’s career highs, she has been the lead solicitor in a number of disputes, including the construction of a tailings dam and a complex dispute over mining on Aboriginal Land.
 Sophie has acted both for and against the Northern Territory government in a number of matters, mainly in relation to building and construction disputes and also acted for local government in relation to employment related matters.
 Sophie has advised the major Northern Territory port and airport operators and the major Territory utilities provider in relation to commercial disputes.